Teaching English Online

 For online schools, a TESOL qualification will make you more employable.
 Even if working for yourself, knowing what and how to teach means you are more likely to give impactful lessons and keep your students coming back for more.

 Our 100 hour accredited TESOL course with 1-1 is perfect for teaching English in schools and also freelancing.
-It now comes with a with free how to teach English online ebook.
+Since many online learners take lessons 1-1, it can help you with how to create tailor-made lessons and retain students.
 Find out more here

 how the payment is done